jbshannon/jbshannon.github.io/blog/santander.md

 ![Outer Shortcut Result](https://i.imgur.com/3ehTuKz.jpg)

-The great advantage of this Shortcut is that you can get these results are incredibly accessible because Shortcuts are built into iOS.
+The great advantage of this Shortcut is that these results are incredibly accessible because Shortcuts are built into iOS.
 You can add the Shortcut to your home screen as an icon, run it from a widget, access it from your Mac's task bar, or even run it from a complication on your watch face:

 ![Outer Shortcut Result on Apple Watch](https://i.imgur.com/jGhff4h.png)

-I use this Shortcut pretty much every time I leave the house, and it's saved me from riding up to an empty station more times than I can count.
+I use this Shortcut pretty much every time I leave the house, and it's saved me from riding up to a full station more times than I can count.
 If you'd like to try them out for yourself, here are the iCloud sharing links:

 - [Get Santander Cycle Feed](https://www.icloud.com/shortcuts/c09620f69b804c62a11f2c8bb4b2b5ef)
 - [Check Bikes Example](https://www.icloud.com/shortcuts/d02693b7d1204478a7cf881c6c4de5db)